mattmorten/clojure-tutorial/README.md

 ## Introduction

-Tetris is my go-to puzzle to implement whenever I attempt to learn a new language.
-It has simple rules and can be implemented in <500 LOC for most languages.
+[Tetris](https://en.wikipedia.org/wiki/Tetris) is my go-to puzzle to implement whenever I attempt to learn a new language.
+It has simple rules and can be implemented in fewer than 500 LOC for most languages.
 Choosing the same problem to implement over and again lets me focus on the language first.
 I can quickly compare it to other solutions, and get an idea of how this language forces (encourages) me to think.

 ![Tetris simplified](resources/1_1.png)

 ## Audience
-This is written for Software Engineers who have experience in one other popular programming language (think Java, C, Python, JS etc).
+This is written for Software Engineers who have experience in one other popular programming language (think Java, C, Python, JS etc.).

 ## 0. Clojure as a LISP
-Clojure is a List Processor (LISP).
-To many, Lists are associated with data, not code.
+[Clojure](https://clojure.org/) is a List Processor (LISP).
+To many, Lists are associated with data not code.
 Clojure code is structured as a list of lists, each containing the code to be interpreted.
 This seems a little abstract, so lets look at some code:

 ```clojure
 ;; comment